nrlewis/autodebater/README.md

 6. Prompt judegs to consider their expertise more than debate structure
 7. Review scoring mechanism and alignment with prompt strategy
 8. Configure with backend for saving debates
+9. Configure with Langchain actions, allowing debaters to pull information from external sources

 ## Contributing